cdipaolo/FreeBody/README.md

 #Plan
 ###Do By January 15:
--Create Sprites
+- Create Sprites
--Deal With Basic Logic
+- Deal With Basic Logic
--Wireframe Basic UI
+- Wireframe Basic UI
--Prototype and Plan UX
+- Prototype and Plan UX
 ###Do By February 1:
--Put Together Application (I know that's kind of a catch-all)
+- Put Together Application (I know that's kind of a catch-all)
 ###Do By February 15:
--Do Basic User Interface Testing With Students and Mr. Risse -Refine UI and UX until satisfied
+- Do Basic User Interface Testing With Students and Mr. Risse
+- Refine UI and UX until satisfied
--Submit To App Store
+- Submit To App Store